 - income of one or both of the parent's has changed by at least 30%.

 Both parents may consent to the modification.
 If either parent does not agree on the new support obligation, a hearing may be requested.
 During the hearing an administrative law judge will determine the amount of the support obligation.
-Please see the Administrative Hearings page for more information.
+Please review the information about Administrative Hearings.